As Ever: American trademark issues

-In February 2024, the United States Patent and Trademark Office (USPTO) rejected a trademark request for the brand because of "...a number of inconsistencies in her trademarking documents to do with the categorisations of her products."
+In February 2024, the United States Patent and Trademark Office (USPTO) rejected a trademark request for the brand because of "a number of inconsistencies in her trademarking documents to do with the categorisations of her products."
 In September of the same year, the USPTO again rejected a trademark request for the brand, stating common names for geographic locations cannot be trademarked and the O in Orchard did not match the description in the application documents and it was not apparent it was a letter.

 In October 2024, the food company Harry & David filed a protest with the USPTO, claiming that American Riviera Orchard is too similar to their own Royal Riviera trademark.
-According to the United States Patent and Trademark Office, the letter of protest was reviewed at the end of October.
+According to the USPTO, the letter of protest was reviewed at the end of October.
 The attorney assigned to examine the letter concluded that no further action needed to be taken.

 UK domain name cybersquatting

 In April 2024, an anonymous cybersquatter purchased the UK domain name for the brand and directed the URL to a JustGiving fundraiser for The Trussell Trust, a non-profit focusing on alleviating food insecurity.
 A message on the fundraiser voiced support for Catherine, Princess of Wales.
 The campaign had a goal of reaching £1,000 and far outpaced that by quickly raising over £8,300 by April 19.
 By April 29, the amount had grown to £21,000.
-The Trust told The Independent that they "...are grateful to people who put their time and energy into supporting our work to end the need for food banks in the UK.
+The Trust told The Independent that they "are grateful to people who put their time and energy into supporting our work to end the need for food banks in the UK.
 The charity is not connected with this website domain and have no knowledge of who set it up."
 Due to regulatory guidance in the UK, The Trussell Trust could not decline the donations.